 There are a lot of amazing aspects to the temple that makes it one of the most visited archaeological spots in all of Egypt.
 The Edfu temple contains one of the largest pylons which reaches the height of 37 m that was constructed by Ptolemy IX that was surrounded by a group of halls like the hall of offerings which were filled with decorations and images of Ptolemaic pharaohs offering gifts to the gods, the Hypostyle hall that was constructed by Ptolemy VII filled with the decorated ceiling with marvelous astronomical painting and the hall of festivals.

-Egypt is filled with enchanting attraction all over Egypt especially in upper Egypt between Luxor and Aswan through a marvelous Nile River cruise.
-So we have well-created breathtaking Egypt tour packages to witness Edfu temple with other Egyptian attractions.
+Egypt is filled with enchanting attraction all over Egypt especially in upper Egypt between Luxor and Aswan through a marvelous Nile river cruise.
+So we have well-created breathtaking Egypt holidays from UKto witness Edfu temple with other Egyptian attractions.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.